-- i. learn about the regional literature and critically evaluate its forms and contents. - ii. develop a sensible understanding of Punjabi literature.

-iii.understand Punjabi literature and language in terms of its evolution, growth and contemporary relevance.
+- i. learnt about the regional literature and critically evaluate its forms and contents. - ii. developed a sensible understanding of Punjabi literature. - iii. understood Punjabi literature and language in terms of its evolution, growth and contemporary relevance.

 Literary Terms and Concepts: Punjabi Novel, Punjabi Novel in Translation, Punjabi Writing in English, Locale, Vidrohi Swar in Punjabi Writing, Symbolism in Punjabi Poetry, Punjabi Diaspora, Punjab and Punjabiyat, Punjabi Folklore, Romantic Element in Punjabi Verse, Pragativaad (Punjabi Progressive Writing) and Realism.